Passiflora (Passion Vine)

 • Pain Relief: Indigenous communities applied crushed fresh leaves to ease minor aches and muscle tension.
 Internal preparations addressed stress-related headaches, especially when mixed with willow or birch bark.

 People enjoyed Passion Vine as evening tea, alcohol-based tinctures, or herbal smoking blends.
-Its versatility made it adaptable to different cultural traditions and home use.
+The dried leaves produce a smooth, mild smoke that pairs well with other calming herbs like mugwort or mullein.
+Its versatility made it a staple across different cultural traditions and remains well-suited for home use today.

 Historical Usage